INCBOX/INC-Engine/README.md

   <img src="assets/splash_INC.png" alt="INC Logo" width="500">
 </p>

-**INC** is a universal modular kernel capable of hosting engines or operating as an engine itself.
+**INC** is a universal modular kernel infrastructure capable of hosting engines or operating as an engine itself.

 ## Releases